couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 queryString += "ORDER BY META().id ASC"
 this.queryMyTasks = this.database.createQuery(queryString)
 ```

+Caching queries aren't required, but can save memory and CPU time if the same query is run multiple times.

 ### addTask method

 The addTask method was  implemented to add a task to the CouchbaseLite Database using JSON serialization.
 The method is shown below: